 Q. The car battery won't fully charge?

 This is probably caused by a faulty cell in the battery.
 Batteries have a limited life-span of around 3-4 years.
 Most car batteries cannot be serviced, the best solution is to replace the battery.
+Check out our best car battery buying guide for help with choosing a new battery.

 Q. The new car battery won't hold a charge?